Bloodstone Meaning Properties and Great Photos

 About the Mineral Bloodstone

-The red spots present in bloodstone are caused by inclusions of iron oxides most likely to be the mineral hematite.
+The red spots present in bloodstone are caused by inclusions of iron oxides most likely in the form of hematite.

 Historical Use of Bloodstone